 The fear of the Lord is the spiritual equivalent of honoring one's father and mother.
 It is only with the proper fear of the Lord that we are able to learn to obey Him.
 Is that not true?
 If we do not respect God, if we do not have any reverence for Him, if we do not have that fear that disobeying Him is going to bring consequences, what are we going to do?
 We are not going to do what He says!

 Our human nature is going to say, "Aw come on!
-He is not noticing!
-He is got that galaxy or something over there that He is running.
-It is not going to matter!
-And besides, God does not reach down here very often and throw lightning bolts and such!
-He will just pass this one off!"
+He's not noticing!
+He's got that galaxy or something over there that He's running.
+It's not going to matter!
+And besides, God doesn't reach down here very often and throw lightning bolts and such!
+He'll just pass this one off!"

 Look at chapter 14 verses 26 and 27.
 It is very similar.
 I am just giving it to you as a backup to the last scripture.
 Solomon writes: